hardisj/erinsaudiocorner/content/english/driveunits/Scanspeak_Discovery_10F8414G10_fullrange.md

 Like the 4-ohm midrange version, the response of this fullrange version also trends upward on-axis.
 Though, less abruptly.
 THD is one area where this particular drive unit differs from the 10f/4424g00.
 Comparing the THD of the two, you’ll see the distortion of the 10f/4424g00 unit increases above 1% to approximately 1.5% THD above about 1500hz where 2nd order distortion with that unit rose nearly 20dB.
 The unit under test here keeps it’s low 2nd order distortion and is approximately 1% lower above 1500hz in comparison.

-Overall, I really like this driver.
+Cliff's: I really like this driver.
 As fullrange drivers go, I think this is probably one of, if not the, best I've seen.
-I'd rank this as a very high value in terms of performance for the price.
+Really good fullrange driver.
+Nice on/off-axis response linearity with the apparent breakup pushed out to ~16khz.
+A mild rise in output on the top end (to help combat the otherwise falling response off-axis) that could be easily flattened via DSP with a shelf filter if one were so inclined.
+Great usability above 300-500hz for higher output (to help overcome the mid-80's sensitivity).
+Truly an impressive driver for only $73/each (as of this writing).

-But if needing to use this as a midrange, though, I'd still recommend the actual 4-ohm midrange version of this driver if for no other reason than to gain back the sensitivity this one loses thanks to its fullrange purpose.
+If needing to use this as a midrange, though, I'd still recommend the actual 4-ohm midrange version of this driver if for no other reason than to gain back the sensitivity this one loses thanks to its fullrange purpose.
 <br>
 <br>